notaustens/MDT-Configuration-Guide/README.md

 ---

-# Step 1: Create the Deployment Share #
+# Step 1: Create a Deployment Share #

-Before we can begin deploying systems, we need to create an MDT deployment share in the Deployment Workbench.
-This deployment share will function as a repository for operating system images, language packs, applications, device drivers, and other software deployed to the target computers.
+Before system deployments can begin, a MDT deployment share must be created in the Deployment Workbench.
+This deployment share will function as a repository for operating system images, language packs, applications, device drivers, and other software  that can be deployed to a client or server.

 **To create a deployment share in the Deployment Workbench**